alastaid/piplayer/README.md

 # piplayer
 My configuration for Raspberry Pi audio player

-Looking on the web I know many have been playing around with diiferent configurations, this is mine.
+Looking on the web I know many have been playing around with different configurations, this is mine.
 I have a number of Pi's (mixture of Model B Plus Rev 1.2 & Pi 3's) in the house all with either a HiFiBerry DacPlus or HiFiBerry Amp.

 Requirements are: